 McQuade’s interest in connecting generations began when she was a young girl visiting her grandmother on her farm.
 After chores were done at the end of the day, they would visit elderly neighbors, often taking along food and gifts.
 McQuade’s interactions during these times, along with the close relationship with her grandmother, planted the seeds for a lifetime of advocating for the elderly.

 As an adult, McQuade worked tirelessly to provide support for elderly shut-ins.
 Through her efforts, McQuade was eventually appointed to the West Virginia Committee on Aging, the Nursing Home Licensing Board, and, finally, to the White House Conference on Aging where she had an even greater impact.
 It was there her hard work paid off and Grandparents Day became a National Holiday.

 The month of September was chosen for Grandparents Day as a symbol of the “autumn years” of life.
-It also coincides with the start of school, giving children the perfect opportunity to interview their grandparents for school reports.
-Many teachers have gotten on board with the idea that grandparents can serve as valuable references for historical events, making history more alive than any book ever could!
+It also coincides with the start of school,giving children the perfect opportunity to interview their grandparents for school reports.
+Many teachers have found that grandparents can serve as valuable references for historical events, bringing history more alive than any book ever could!

 Family Line Video, LLC

 Video Biographies ~ Family History Videos ~ Video Memoirs

 Life Story Videos ~ 50th Anniversary Videos ~ Legacy Videos